dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Domain/ReadMe.Domain.md

 We can examine handling the in-domain validation in for instance "CreateProductCommandHandler.Handle"

+## Ulid instead of Guid

+Ulid is a Universally Unique Lexicographically Sortable Identifier.

+The biggest advantage of Ulid is that is it Lexicographically sortable.
+This is very important feature, because we can then apply cursor pagination and significantly increase the performance or some queries.

+Other advantages of ulid:
+- Canonically encoded as a 26 character string
+- Uses Crockford's base32 for better efficiency and readability (5 bits per character)
+- Case insensitive
+- No special characters (URL safe)
+- Monotonic sort order (correctly detects and handles the same millisecond)

+Moreover, we use [Ulid](https://github.com/Cysharp/Ulid) NuGet Package that is more efficient then guid.

 ## EntityIds and EntityIdConverter

 EntityId is a strongly typed id that is a readonly record struct (due to the fact that ulid is a struct).